loftuxab/alfresco-swedish/README.md

 Localized:

 * Alfresco core repository including data models
-* Alfresco Explorer client
 * Alfresco Share client
 * Included Alfresco sample Workflows
-* Sharepoint Integration module
+* Alfresco Office Services (Sharepoint Integration module)

-* Awaiting localization
+This is localized to 100% and includes what is most often used with Alfresco.

+**Awaiting localization**
-* Module DOD5015
+* Module Records Management
 * Module Alfresco Web Quick Start

-> Localization of Alfresco to Swdish is sponsored by [Loftux AB](http://loftux.com)
+> Localization of Alfresco to Swedish is sponsored by [Loftux AB](http://loftux.com)